toizumi03/bicep-templates/avnm-hub-spoke-topology/README.md

 - Automatically provisions the necessary identity and permissions for deployment
 - Configures peering between the hub and spoke networks with remote gateway transit option

-## Implementation details

-- Uses Bicep modules for modular and reusable deployment
-- Creates a hub VNet with default subnet (10.0.0.0/24)
-- Deploys multiple spoke VNets using a for loop with dynamic addressing (10.{i}.0.0/16)
-- Provisions Ubuntu 20.04 VMs in each network with public IPs for accessibility
-- Implements Azure Virtual Network Manager to centralize network governance
-- Establishes network groups in AVNM to organize virtual networks
-- Configures hub-spoke connectivity through AVNM's connectivity configuration
-- Uses deployment scripts with managed identity to apply network configurations
-- Assigns Contributor role to the deployment identity for network management operations

 ## Usage

 ### Prerequisites